-Twelve boats, dating from 2,500 BC to the 11th century AD, along with other Viking artifacts have been discovered in Lough Corrib in Connemara, County Galway.
+Twelve boats, dating from 2,500 BC to the 11th century AD, along with other Viking artifacts were discovered in Lough Corrib in Connemara, County Galway last year.

 Archaeologists have used radiocarbon dating to establish that one of the boats dates from 2,500 BC.
 Other items that were found include several battle axes and other weapons.

 The ancient items were discovered by Captain Trevor Northage, a marine surveyor mapping the lake to update British admiralty charts.
 The Underwater Archaeology Unit (UAU) from the National Monuments Service then carried out a series of investigative dives.

 The 4,500-year-old log boat settled into the mud when it sank and was covered over time.
 A mixture of organic sediment and lake water assisted in the preservation process.
 Even the seats in the boats are preserved.

 The three Viking-style battle axes will form a centerpiece for the National Museum of Ireland’s Battle of Clontarf commemoration exhibition, marking the 1,000th anniversary of the battle and the death of King Brian Boru.